At least two killed as car ploughs into pedestrian zone in German town

-BERLIN (Reuters) - At least two people were killed and up to 15 injured on Tuesday when a speeding car ploughed into a pedestrian area in the western German city of Trier, authorities said.
+BERLIN (Reuters) - At least two people including a child were killed and up to 15 injured on Tuesday when a speeding car ploughed into a pedestrian area in the western German city of Trier, authorities said.

-Witnesses said people screamed in panic and some were thrown into the air by the car.
+Witnesses said people screamed in panic and some were thrown into the air by the car as it crashed through the shopping zone.

 Police said several people had been killed, having earlier put the death toll at two, with more than 10 injured.
 The local newspaper, the Trierischer Volksfreund, put the death toll at four, including a child, but police did not confirm that figure.